GNV Spirit: Brief history

-MV Cap Finistère was delivered to Brittany Ferries under her new name in February 2010.
+Cap Finistère was delivered to Brittany Ferries under her new name in February 2010.
 During October 2010 she conducted berthing trials in Cherbourg and Portsmouth before heading for work to be completed in Dunkerque prior to entering service running Portsmouth to Cherbourg as her first route eventually running a Portsmouth to Bilbao route with occasional stops to Roscoff Santander and Plymouth.

-In early 2022, GNV brought the 'Cap Finistère' from Brittany Ferries for an undisclosed amount.
-The vessel was renamed "GNV Spirit" and now serves in the Mediterranean.
+In early 2022, GNV bought the 'Cap Finistère' from Brittany Ferries for an undisclosed amount.
+The vessel was renamed GNV Spirit and serves in the Mediterranean Sea.

-Current Routes
+Current routes

 GNV Spirit currently operates the current routes.